 - 1. Remove the brass nut from the injector elbow. - 2.
-Remove three (3) screws-see picture - 3.
-Unscrew the injector elbow from the burner assembly. - 4.
-The injector can be removed and replaced. - 5.
-Re-assemble in reverse order. - 6.
+Unscrew the injector elbow from the burner assembly. - 3.
+The injector can be removed and replaced. - 4.
+Re-assemble in reverse order. - 5.
 Re-assemble the burner tray into the firebox (see previous page)

 Only replacement components supplied by the manufacturer should be used in the service of this appliance.
-Contact details for Hearth Products Ltd can be found on the back page of these instructions.